thewinger/ashen.nvim/README.md

 If you want a certain plugin or extra to be added, please open an issue and I'll get to it as soon as I can.
 If you want to contribute, please read the [contribution guidelines](/CONTRIBUTING.md).

+## Support My Work

+I'm a busy & broke graduate student doing my best to develop and maintain this plugin.
+If you feel that Ashen has added value to your Neovim experience, you may consider [buying me a coffee](https://ko-fi.com/ficcdaf).
+Your support is greatly appreciated but never expected.
+Thanks!